UI testing tips: Selenium locators best practicesAugust 14, 2017

 7. Have a good cheat sheet at hand

-Being able to keep all Selenium locators in memory is an awesome skill, but very few of us can actually pull this of.
+Being able to keep all locator types in memory is an awesome skill, but very few of us can actually pull this of.
 For this reason, having a good cheat sheet is always handy.
 Click on the image below, and you will find a neat cheat sheet from Redgate, with CSS, XPath, and DOM included.

 Bonus tip: use a fail-safe lookup algorithm

 Let’s admit it, even if you have years of experience and follow best practices, Selenium locators will always be brittle.

 IDs might seem like a robust option, but they often get renamed, copied, or simply deleted.
 Anything other than an ID-based locator has even less chance of living through the complete development cycle.
 There’s really no such thing as a future-proof Selenium locator, and the ever-changing nature of the UI is the reason for this.
 So what can you do about?